 You can select the time-based attribute that is displayed on the time player and used in your chart.
-This tool serves the same purpose as the Global Default Settings that is available from the Data Sources page, within the Charts tab of a selected source (as shown in Figure 4).
+This tool serves the same purpose as the Global Default Settings that are available from the Data Sources page.

-Your selected time attribute is displayed just above the time player (which also applies for dashboards, as shown in Figure 5).
+Your selected time attribute is displayed just above the time player..

 - Time attribute - displays a list of available time-based attributes in your data source (same list as presented in the Time Bar tool).

-- Start Range (that is, From value) - the default value is Min value in your dataset; but you can change this value to customize the chart.
+- Start Range (From value) - the default value is Min value in your dataset; but you can change this value to customize the chart.

-- End Range (that is, To value) - the default value is Max value in your dataset; but you can change this values to customize the chart.
+- End Range (To value) - the default value is Max value in your dataset; but you can change this values to customize the chart.

 - Wings: Start and End Selection options - This selection is what is displayed on the chart; so within the From and To values, you can set a custom time range for data exploration.

-- Time window with From and To handles - like the ‘Wings’, these controls is another way to set a time window.
+- Time window with From and To handles - like the Wings, these controls are another way to set a time window.